merryndconstable/merryndconstable.github.io/join.md

 Students interested in working with me should consult the departmental project allocation system when dissertation topics are released.

 Some degree programmes also include coursework internships that provide experience working in a research lab.
 Students develop skills in experimental design, data collection, and analysis while contributing to ongoing research in the lab.
-If you would like more information about these opportunities, please feel free to get in touch.
+Further details about these opportunities are available on request.

 ## Collaborations and Visiting Researchers